 3. Seattle Festival of Trees

 Every winter, the historic Fairmont Olympic Hotel in downtown Seattle hosts the Seattle Festival of Trees for a good cause.
-You can donate, purchase one of the decorated trees, or buy tickets to the gala if you’d like to contribute towards beneficiaries Uncompensated Care, Seattle Children’s, and the Seattle Children’s Autism Center.
-You can also go view the tree display for free at the Fairmont between November 18 and 30, 2022.
+You can donate, purchase one of the decorated trees, or buy tickets to the gala if you’d like to contribute towards beneficiaries Seattle Children’s Hospital and the Seattle Children’s Autism Center.
+This year’s tree display is at the Fairmont Olympic Hotel from Thursday, November 21 through December 2.

-Visit Seattle Center between November 25 and December 31, 2022 to get an eyeful of this year’s Winterfest.
-Typically there is a massive tree displayed inside the Armory Food & Event Hall along with a winter train and village display.
-You’ll also get to live entertainment and holiday light shows throughout the festival.
+Visit Seattle Center November 29 through December 31 to get an eyeful of this year’s Winterfest, which is free for all!
+Typically there is a Christmas tree displayed inside the Armory Food & Event Hall along with a winter train and village display.
+You’ll also get to enjoy free live entertainment and holiday light shows throughout the festival.
 See more on the Seattle Center website.

-If you’ve never been to Leavenworth, WA during Christmastime, you’re in for a treat.
+If you’ve never been to Leavenworth, WA during the holidays, you’re in for a treat.
 In addition to plenty of Christmas tree displays, this Bavarian-style mountain town gets decked out with miles of string lights and more festive holiday decor.
-Leavenworth is only a two-hour drive from Seattle, making it an easy and fun winter weekend getaway.
-There is no lighting ceremony; you can show up anytime in November and December to see Leavenworth lit up for Christmas.
+Leavenworth is only a two-hour drive from Seattle, making it an easy and festive winter weekend getaway.
+There is no lighting ceremony; you can show up anytime between November 28 through February 28 to see Leavenworth lit up for the holidays.
+See our guide to visiting Leavenworth for the holidays.